vaishs/VSCode-theme/README.md

 HOW TO INSTALL THIS THEME FOR VSCODE:
 1. Open VSCode.
-2. Install the Dobri Next - Themes and Icons Extension https://marketplace.visualstudio.com/items?itemName=sldobri.bunker.
+2. Install the Dobri Next - Themes and Icons Extension from here https://marketplace.visualstudio.com/items?itemName=sldobri.bunker.
 3. In VSCode, naviagate to `Extensions`.
 4. Click on `Dobri Next - Themes and Icons`.
 This will open a new tab with various details about the extension.
 5. In the Dobri Next tab, click `Set Color Theme`.